valankar/ringmod_sidechain/README.md

 #### [RM_sidechain_v2.bwpreset](RM_sidechain_v2.bwpreset)

 Bitwig Grid FX implementation.
-Simpler version that seems to work better.
+This version uses lower level modules that seems to work better.
+The Rectifier device in the other version appears to introduce some random latency causing it to not sum right and go over 0db in tests.

 #### [Ring Mod Sidechain Grid FX.bwtemplate.zip](Ring%20Mod%20Sidechain%20Grid%20FX.bwtemplate.zip)